jeanmarc5592/Forum-API/test/e2e-test-cases.md

   - If credentials are valid, user is signed up
   - If credentials are NOT valid (look at DTO), 400 is thrown
   - If email is already taken, 400 is thrown

+- Can read all main categories
+- Can read single main categories
+- Can read sub categories of a specific main category

 ### REFRESH TOKEN
 - If refresh token from request is valid, a new token pair is generated